-What AI can’t do: Why the human touch still matters in tech writing
+What AI Can’t Do: Why the Human Touch Still Matters in Tech Writing

-When AI first appeared on stage, the people who were most threatened by their presence were writers.
-But tables have surely turned.
-We, as a species, are starting to realize that our all-reliable AI companions can’t really replicate one specific human quality: Our creative instincts.
+86.5% of top-ranking pages on Google include AI-written content.
+Ask the professionals and at least 87% of them will hesitantly agree that they are using AI assistance.
+But what are we really losing as we depend more on AI to produce our written content?

-While they might write you that paper or that blog in under a minute, it is finally time to see what is truly lost when we let AI take the wheel.
+Tech writing is one category of content that many would say is safe to leave in the hands of AI.
+But if you feel like same, it's time to think again.
+Many of the world's leading minds, including Elon Musk, have warned that "artificial intelligence is our biggest existential threat."

-We are not just talking about the repetitions, the awkwardness, or even the lack of common sense.
-We are talking about the power human-written words have on the emotions of their audience.
+We, as a species, are starting to realize that our all-reliable AI companions can’t replicate one specific human quality: Our creative instincts.
+AI can try to mimic the empathy and foresight that comes from lived experience, but it cannot create it.
+Let’s take a closer look at what that really means when it comes to tech writing.

 A Writer’s Instinct